cloudstead/cloudos/docs/developing.md

 ## Get the build tools

-You'll need git, maven, nodejs, npm, and lineman
+You'll need java, git, maven, nodejs, npm, and lineman

 For Ubuntu: